Indatus/dispatcher/README.md

  * Schedule artisan commands to run automatically
  * Scheduling is maintained within your version control system
+ * Single source of truth for when and where commands run
+ * Schedule commands to run with arguments and options
  * Run commands as other users
  * Run commands in certain environments